Arsalan-Zanganeh/BGD-HW2/README.md

 Playthrough of the game is available on Playthrough folder of repo.

-The game is uplaoded it to google drive.
+The game is uplaoded to google drive.
 Download it from the link in Build directory of repository.